 Are those flaws important to you?
 Maybe.
 But most people don’t seem to care.
 Or maybe they just don’t know.

 I’m not sure if it’s worth waiting unless you’re happy with your current camera don’t mind waiting.
 Most people thought the A7IV was going to come out last year, who knows if it will come out this year.
 Maybe it won’t even come until next year.
 The waiting game isn’t fun to play.

-Even if the A7IV comes out soon, the big improvements will likely be, adding the “real-time” AF tracking (which most people don’t know that the A7III does not already have this), it will likely add H.265 for video, and likely a higher MP sensor.
+Even if the A7IV comes out soon, the big improvements will likely be, adding the “real-time” AF tracking (which most people don’t know that the A7III does not already have), it will likely adding H.265 for video, and a higher MP sensor.
 You’ll get the improved menu system and potentially a better 3.0” screen, hopefully with 1.5m dot at least, but see, now we’re starting to sound like the Sony A1.
 If Sony releases with A7IV with all these features, they essentially kill the A1.
 So don’t get your hopes up that it will be this loaded.